sunrise-bay-area/sunrise-bay-area/content/_index.md

   <div class="col" style="justify-content: flex-start;">
     <h2>Contact Us</h2>
     <p>
-      For general inquries, feel free to send us an email at <a href="mailto:bayarea@sunrisemovement.org">bayarea@sunrisemovement.org</a>.
+      For general inquries about Sunrise Bay Area, feel free to send us an email at <a href="mailto:bayarea@sunrisemovement.org">bayarea@sunrisemovement.org</a>.
     </p>
     <p>
-      To request a Sunrise presentation for your organization, please <a href="https://bit.ly/sunrisepresentations">fill out this form</a>.
+      To request a Sunrise presentation for your organization, please <a href="https://bit.ly/sunrisepresentations">fill out this form</a>, and we'll get back to you as soon as possible.
     </p>
   </div>
 </div>